The Unison Octave Inversion

 A unison is technically speaking not an interval, because there is no distance between the 2 sounds.

-It is 2 versions of the same note sounding simultaneously.
+It is 2 versions of the same note sounding simultaneous.
 Only players of stringed instruments can play this.

 This poses a bit of a dilemma here: How do you invert “the same note”?